Blinded by the Light is an inspiring Bruce Springsteen musical that wouldn't exist without Brexit

 For more about Blinded By The Light check out our full interview with Gurinder Chadha and Sarfraz Manzoor.

-Discuss: Blinded by the Light: This inspiring Bruce Springsteen musical wouldn't exist without Brexit
+Discuss: Blinded by the Light: This exuberant Bruce Springsteen musical wouldn't exist without Brexit

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.